Tarsiciosh/EssentialFeed/NOTES.md

 - with this we can get rid of the custom FeedImageDataLoaderPresentationAdapter and use the generic
 - change the FeedImageCellController to get the viewModel: FeedImageViewModel<UIImage>
 - and hold a reference to it
-- the setting of setting the location and description can be moved to cell creation time
+- move all the settings of location and descrition to the view(in) func (cell creation)
+- (EssentialFeed) TS
 - (EssentialApp scheme) BE
-- change the WeakRefVirtualProxy extension FeedImageView -> ResourceView
+- change the WeakRefVirtualProxy extension for FeedImageView to ResourceView
-- T.ResourceViewMode == UIImage (UIImage)
+- T.ResourceViewMode == UIImage (UIImage) model: UIImage
-- add ImageCellController conformance to the ResourceView protocol public typealias ResourceViewModel = UIImage
+- add ImageCellController conformance to the ResourceView protocol public typealias ResourceViewModel = UIImage (on top) ... add public func display(_ viewModel: UIImage) {
-...
-public func display(_ viewModel: UIImage) {
     cell?.feedImageView.setImageAnimated(viewModel)
 } BE
+- in FeedViewAdapter:
 - FeedImagePresenter<FeedImageCellController, UIImage>
+- in LoadResourcePresentationAdapter:
-- add extension to LoadResourcePresentationAdapter conforming to FeedImageCellControllerDelegate func didRequestImage() {
+- add extension to LoadResourcePresentatioAdapter conforming to FeedImageCellControllerDelegate func didRequestImage() {
     loadResource()
 }
 func didCancelImageRequest() {
     cancellable?.cancel()
 } BE
+in FeedViewAdapter:
 - replace the FeedImagePresenter with the new generic LoadResourcePresenter(
     resourceView: WeakRefVirtualProxy(view)